Snowager/DLSEB/README.md

+# TR!P
+## TR!P is an online travel agent which allows users to create day/weekend/vacation plans all online for free.
+With the randomized functionality of the app, users will be shown places they've never been to, even in areas that they are very familiar with.
+THe app offers the perfect answer to the age old question: "Where do you want to eat tonight?"
+It is also an elegant solution to the troubles of road-trip planning, providing hotels and daily meals and fun activities to do along the way.

 # DLSEB
-Repository for the BACS 388 Don't Be Lame, Silly Egg Boy team.
+Repository for the BACS 488 Don't Be Lame, Silly Egg Boy team.

 DLSEB Team Composition
 - Niko Antuna (Coordinator, Web Developer, UI / UX Designer)